by KD Miller

 "Well," Uncle Theodore interrupted.
 "I still think we should go in order, and answer the many questions we know Adrian will have, especially..."
 A strange look passed over his face as he trailed off, causing everyone in the room, except me, to burst out laughing.

-"Moment of truth," he smiled, and inhaled.
+"Moment of truth," he smiled and inhaled.
 Once again, everyone in the room laughed, which prompted my curiosity.
-Uncle Theodore caught me staring, and laughed.
+Uncle Theodore caught me staring and laughed as he exhaled smoke into the room.
 "It's pretty shocking, and I believe we raised you Liberal enough to handle it."

 "What about Conrad and Benjamin," Uncle Dylan asked.
 "Not to mention Jasper and Thomas's diaries."

-"Conrad and Benjamin will be here tonight after supper to tell Adrian their story and how it connects to us."
+"Conrad and Benjamin will be here tomorrow to tell Adrian their story and how it connects to us."
 Dr. Francis responded.
 "I have the diaries that belonged to Alex Woodrow, Thomas, and Jasper.
-We can slip their story in when the times comes.
+We can slip their story in when the time comes.
 With that being said, everyone ready?"

 His eyes flicked over the room, and we all nodded.
-He reached up to smooth back his salt and pepper colored hair.
-"Up until our last decade in Ireland, my hair was bright red, and Dylan's, Theodore's and your Papi had hair as dark as midnight."
+He reached up to smooth back his snow-white hair.
+"Up until our last decade in Ireland, my hair was bright red, and Dylan's too, Theodore's, and your Papi had hair as dark as midnight."

 Papi crossed his arms and smirked.
 "Don't remind me."